 - $2,500 is exempt if your only judgment is for private student loan debt

-Automatic Exemption: Even though some or all the money in your account may be exempt from garnishment, the bank may not take the money from your account above the following amounts:
+Automatic Exemption: Even though some or all the money in your account may be exempt from garnishment, the bank may not take the money from your account above these amounts:

-* Example: You have $1,700 in your bank account.
+*Example: You have $1,700 in your bank account.
 The bank gets a writ of garnishment from the creditor for consumer debt.
 The bank will freeze $700 because $1,000 is automatically protected.
 (This means $1,000 will remain in your account and is available to you.)
 The remaining $700 is still exempt because $2,000 in a bank account is protected.
 However, you must file an exemption claim form to get the extra $700 released to you.
-Read How to Claim Personal Property Exemptions.

 - Wages (pay from your job) — The amount of exempt wages depends on how much you earn and what the judgment was for.

 - Consumer judgments (for consumer debt)